LuNi HomeJapanFukuokaMarine World Uminonakamichi

 Luca & Nico watching a large fish through the glass at Marine World Uminonakamichi aquarium in Fukuoka, Japan

-Set along the northern coast of Fukuoka, Marine World Uminonakamichi (マリンワールド海の中道) is a seaside aquarium where families can explore glowing jellyfish tunnels, massive ocean tanks, and animal shows, all with stunning views of Hakata Bay.
-Whether it’s sunny or raining, this family-friendly aquarium is one of Fukuoka’s best indoor attractions for kids.
+Set along the northern coast of Fukuoka inside the expansive Uminonakamichi Seaside Park, Marine World Uminonakamichi (マリンワールド海の中道) is a seaside destination where families can explore glowing jellyfish tunnels, massive ocean tanks, and dolphin shows against the backdrop of Hakata Bay.
+Whether it is sunny or raining, this is widely considered one of Fukuoka’s best indoor attractions for kids.

 Why Marine World is Great for Families with Kids